The Scene

 1. Of all the brown eyed people in the class, how many answered that they went to sleep around midnight?

-1. Can you compute the average study hours for students in this class grouped by whether they want to abolish the penny?
+1. Compute the median study hours for students in this class grouped by whether they want to abolish the penny?
+Which group has a higher median?